 Trump himself routinely dismisses the threat of what he has called the climate change “hoax,” and earlier this week he flatly said “I don’t believe” the report.
 A day later he said that “People like myself, we have very high levels of intelligence but were not necessarily such believers” in climate change or its consequences.

-But the Climate Assessment report made it very clear that the planet’s changing climate will continue to inflict costly and damaging consequences, whether Trump believes in it or not.
+But the Climate Assessment report made it very clear that the planet’s changing climate will continue to inflict costly and damaging consequences.

 Scientists who prepared the report concluded “that the evidence of human-caused climate change is overwhelming and continues to strengthen, that the impacts of climate change are intensifying across the country, and that climate-related threats to Americans’ physical, social and economic well-being are rising.”